secretstartups/handbook/people-group/visas/index.html.md

 In some cases when traveling to a conference or summit you might need to arrange a visa to enter that specific country.

 Always **check the website of the Embassy of the Country you want to visit** located in your home country.
 They will have the most updated information on whether or not you need a visa and what is needed for your application.
 In some instances you can travel under a visa waiver program (e.g. [ESTA](https://esta.cbp.dhs.gov/esta/)) in other cases you might need to arrange a tourist or business visa.
-Read their website carefully and ask People Connect Team members if you need any help with acquiring the needed documents for your application.
+Read their website carefully and if you need an invitation letter for your application you can request one following [this process](https://internal.gitlab.com/handbook/people-group/people-operations/people-connect/frequently_requested/?redirected-from=internal-handbook.gitlab.io#visa-invitation-letter).
+If you need any further help with acquiring the needed documents for your application, please reach out in #people-connect or email people-connect@gitlab.com if your query contains sensitive information.

-We gladly organize and pay for local legal assistance, especially if you are at high risk of having a long process.

 #### Tips & Tricks for visa arrangements <a name="visa-tips"></a>

 - **Make sure to start on time with your arrangements for a visa**.
-It can take up to 3-4 **months** to acquire a US visa, as an example.
-Consider this recent example that several team members faced when they were arranging their visa to come to the summit in Austin in May of 2016.
-First, there was a delay of weeks to a month between the time they called to make an appointment at a US embassy and the date of the actual appointment.
-In some cases, the application then moved through the process with no issues and the visa was ready within two weeks.
-In other cases, the visa application was marked for "administrative processing" which can take up to 60 days, and is pretty much a [black hole in terms of information and process](https://www.quora.com/How-do-I-expedite-the-administrative-process-for-the-U-S-visa).
+Wait times can vary and may take longer than excepted to acquire a US visa.
-- Check if your passport is still valid long enough.
+- Check if your passport is still valid long enough as per the country's requirements.
 - Give priority to arranging your visa, it can take time to get an appointment to apply at the Embassy.
-- Double check if you have all needed document and information.
-Ask People Connect Team members to help you check this if you like.
+- Double check if you have all the needed documentation and information.
 - Think of the answers you will give during your visa interview; it can influence your visa approval/denial.
-- Once the dates for a conference or summit are set start asap with your application if you have needed a special visa in previous situations, just to give yourself enough time and room for errors if they arise.
+- Once the dates for a conference or summit are set, start as soon as possible with your application.
+If you have needed a special visa in previous situations, just to give yourself enough time and room for errors if they arise.
-- If required, you can request a Visa Invitation Letter following [this](/handbook/people-group/frequent-requests/#do-you-need-a-visa-invitation-letter) process
+- If required, you can request a Visa Invitation Letter following [this](https://internal.gitlab.com/handbook/people-group/people-operations/people-connect/frequently_requested/#visa-invitation-letter) process

 ##### Timeline guide for visa applications